DigitalHammer/Scarlet/README.md

 - Place DVWA servers behind a load balancer
   - Create a load balancer in the Azure portal
   - The load balancer needs to be in the same `resource group and location` as the DVWA servers
-  - Give the load balancer a front end IP address
+  - Give the load balancer a `frontend IP address`
     - This creates a public IP address so DVWA can be accessed through a browser over HTTP
-  - Create a backend pool and add all DVWA servers to it
+  - Create a `backend pool` and add all DVWA servers to it
+  - Create a `load balancing rule` and set the `backend pool` and `backendpool` to the newly created ones and set the ports to `80`

 - Access DVWA
   - In a web browser use the following URL with the load balancer frontend IP address: